Demystifying the Ancient Symbol of Three Fish with One Head

 In both cases of Vishnu’s action,—taking three steps or pouring out three vessels (or lakes according to Jamison and Brereton)—, I believe that the Rishis were referring to the sacred geometry and Eternal Law of the radius of the circle which draws or pours out the three formative vesicae piscium (i.e. the THREE FISH) that establish the Divine Maya or sacred measure of the circle and Zodiac.
 Thus it can be seen that the Three Fish with One Head is a symbol of the Eternal Geometry or Eternal Law of the Vedic Rishis and of their twelve-month Yajna or Sacrificial Year (aka the Zodiac), which Vishnu’s Avatars (the first being the FISH) are periodically [yuge-yuge] tasked with recovering and preserving.
 [2]

 Assigning the symbol of Three Fish with One Head to the iconic "Footprint of Buddha" would have been entirely appropriate if Gautama the Buddha had indeed been an Avatar of Vishnu.
 However, as discussed at length by Patrizia Norelli-Bachelet (Thea), the avatars of Vishnu "the Preserver" descend in the Preservation Ages of the Zodiac and the Buddha was born in the Age of Aries thousands of years before our current “Preservation” Age of Aquarius, and thus thousands of years before the Time or Age of Vishnu's 9th Avatar.
-She also discussed the fact that Gautama’s spiritual teachings,—though valuable in their own way—, were antithetical to the mission Vishnu’s Avatars, which is to recover the Eternal Law (Sanatana Dharma) known to sages and rishis in Ages long gone by, and to uplift, divinize, and unify life on Earth rather than perpetuating the spiritual error of separating Spirit and Matter and dismissing the material world or creation as an illusion to be transcended.
+She also discussed the fact that Gautama’s spiritual teachings,—though valuable in their own way—, were antithetical to the mission of Vishnu’s Avatars, which is to recover the Eternal Law (Sanatana Dharma) known to sages and rishis in Ages long gone by, and to uplift, divinize, and unify life on Earth rather than perpetuating the spiritual error of separating Spirit and Matter and dismissing the material world or creation as an illusion to be transcended.
 [3] Thea considered Sri Aurobindo to be Vishnu's 9th Avatar, recognizing his yogic knowledge, his consciousness-force, his unveiling and uplifting the Sanatana Dharma and symbols of the Vedic Rishis, and his yoga of unveiling and establishing the seeds of the Life Divine and the Supramental Consciousness on Earth, along with the "cosmic credentials" of his birth, as fulfilling the requirements of his avataric position and mission.

 As I have written in my book and on this blog, the recent (2016) recovery of the "Vessel of the Fish" (the vesica piscis) as a long-lost key of the Sanatana Dharma of the Vedic Rishis, and of the cryptic language the Rishis used to preserve their gnosis, was born out of Sri Aurobindo’s Supramental Yoga, as well as the Supramental yoga of his yogic companions the Mother and Thea.
 It emerged out of thousands of years of obscurity,—sunk and lost in the deep waters of the forgotten Past—, through his yoga and his yogic lineage.
 In my view, recovering this key is entirely equivalent to Vishnu’s recovery of the pot of Kumbha of Amrita in Vedic and post-Vedic Mythology [See “Recovering the Ancient Light and Amrita of the Vedas”, Parts One and Two].
 Likewise, it is entirely thanks to Sri Aurobindo's yoga and his lineage, that the Three Fish with One Head symbol can now be recognized, at least by some, in our fledgling Age of Aquarius as a symbol of the triadic sacred geometry and triadic Eternal Law or triadic gnosis (trayi vidya) of the Vedic Rishis.
 It can likewise be recognized as a symbol of Vishnu and as a symbol of what he is charged with restoring and preserving in his Preservation Ages.

 Although the Three-Fish with One Head symbol has apparently not been found in India earlier than the 5th century BCE, the triad of three vesicae piscium is portrayed in dozens upon dozens of cryptic ways in the ancient Rig Veda.
-Portrayals of this sacred triad and triadic measure of the circle include three mothers, three sisters, three goddesses, three dames, three dawns, three holy ladies of the waters, three cows, three filters; three vessels, as well as three beakers, jars, bowls, reservoirs and lakes; three voices, three words, three hymns, three splendours, three bodies, three breasts, three udders, three backs, three celestial lights, the three-fold Amrita, three servings of immortalizing Soma-wine; three rivers, streams or flowing waters; three shelters, three dwellings, three (foot)steps, three forms, three shapes, three bonds, etc. Note that these examples are all translations of the Sanskrit text of the Vedas by RTH Griffith, and their Sanskrit counterparts are translated a bit differently by different translators.
+Portrayals of this sacred triad and triadic measure of the circle include three mothers, three sisters, three goddesses, three dames, three dawns, three holy ladies of the waters, three cows, three filters; three vessels, as well as three beakers, jars, bowls, reservoirs and lakes; three voices, three words, three hymns, three splendors, three bodies, three breasts, three udders, three backs, three celestial lights, the three-fold Amrita, three servings of immortalizing Soma-wine; three rivers, streams or flowing waters; three shelters, three dwellings, three (foot)steps, three forms, three shapes, three bonds, etc. Note that these examples are all translations of the Sanskrit text of the Vedas by RTH Griffith, and their Sanskrit counterparts are translated a bit differently by different translators.
 The vesica piscis is covertly symbolized in hundreds of other ways in the Vedas.
 I have only mentioned some of the vesica piscis symbols that are specifically numbered as three.

 "Him [Agni] with fair wings though only One in nature, wise singers shape, with songs, in many figures.
 While they at sacrifices fix the metres, they measure out twelve chalices of Soma [=Amrita]." – Rig Veda 10.114.5, tr.
-RTH Griffith
+RTH Griffith (bold emphasis and text in brackets added)

 In the following hymn, names of the radius include all of the gods mentioned; and the birds that “fly robed in the waters” are multiple, self-same radii of the zodiacal circle.
 This imagery makes perfect sense when we see and understand that the radius of the circle of the Zodiac, is "robed" in "the waters" or in the "water-jar" (kumbha) of the vesica piscis.